Massanutten District Elbert K. Fretwell Award

 To recognize the valuable contributions the educator community makes in the lives of young people, the BSA introduced the Elbert K. Fretwell Outstanding Educator Award in 2016.
 Teachers, coaches, administrators, custodians, cafeteria workers, and many others can have a profound impact on preparing youth to become better citizens and leaders.
 These educators understand that ‘Scouting’ values can also make excellent ‘teaching’ values.

 Named after a Columbia University education professor (who also happened to be the BSA’s second Chief Scout Executive), the Elbert K. Fretwell Outstanding Educator Award is presented to those who work in education and who follow the BSA’s mission “to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.”

-The Massanutten District has decided to implement this award for the 2021-2022 school year.
-We are looking to present four of these awards for this year.
-One for each of the three public school districts in our borders (Harrisonburg City Public Schools, Rockingham County Public Schools, and Pendleton County Schools) as well as one for a private school educator.
-Nominations are due to Matt Phillippi, the District Commissioner, by December 1st, 2021.
+The Massanutten District is accepting nominations for the 2022-2023 school year.
+We are looking to present four of these awards; one for each of the three public school districts in our borders (Harrisonburg City Public Schools, Rockingham County Public Schools, and Pendleton County Schools) as well as one for a private school educator.
+Nominations are due to Matt Phillippi, the District Commissioner, by December 2nd, 2022.